Figure 2Full-size Image(128 Kb)

 Figure 11 is an example of video observations over backscatter imagery and corresponding seafloor photographs.
 The red dots on the map indicate observations of sediment (sand or mud), while blue dots indicate observations of hard ground (rock, boulder).
 The photograph taken at the hard ground observation (top) with high backscatter shows a seafloor of boulders and red gorgonia.
 The photograph taken at a sediment observation (bottom) with lower backscatter shows a seafloor covered in sands with white sea urchins and an octopus.

-Figure 14 shows an example of a deep-penetration multichannel seismic reflection profile collected offshore of San Mateo County, from the USGS National Archive of Marine Seismic Surveys.
-The profile shows a cross section of the earths crust from the surface down to a depth of about 3 km.
+Figure 15 shows an example of a deep-penetration multichannel seismic reflection profile collected offshore of San Mateo County, from the USGS National Archive of Marine Seismic Surveys (NAMSS).
+The profile shows a cross section of the earth's crust from the surface down to a depth of about 3 kilometers.
 The layers show sedimentary deposits that have been variably folded and truncated, deformation associated with the San Gregorio fault zone (faults shown by yellow lines).
-This data was collected in the 1970’s
+This data was collected in the 1970's when offshore California was considered a frontier petroleum province.